jruels/automation-dev/labs/templates/templates_intermediate.md

 ## Create an inventory file

-In AAP, create an inventory containing:
+Create an inventory file containing the following:

 * Three groups (`nodes`, `web`, and `database`)
 * The `nodes` group should contain both nodes